mattermost/pluginctl/docs/migration.md

 5. **Manually remove old asset files**: You can remove the following files:
    - `build/manifest/*`: Tool gets replaced by this one (`pluginctl manifest`).
    - `build/pluginctl/*`: Tool gets replaced by this one.
-   - `build/bin/*`: Not needed anymore since the local tools are being removed.
    - `build/setup.mk`: This has been moved to `build/_setup.mk`.

 6. **Done!** Everything should be working now.
 Check your plugin's functionality to ensure everything is in order or try building/deploying it with `pluginctl` directly.
 Use `pluginctl help` for more information.